Titilegend/Heart-Disease-Classification/README.md

 **Predict Heart Disease Using Machine Learning**

-This repository demonstrates an end-to-end machine learning pipeline capable of predicting whether a patient has heart disease from clinical parameters.
+This is an end-to-end machine learning pipeline capable of predicting whether a patient has heart disease from clinical parameters.
 Leveraging Python's data science ecosystem, this project walks through data analysis, model building, evaluation, and practical interpretation.

 ---